How to Clean a Circuit Board

 - Minimize the handling of electronic assemblies and components to prevent damage.

-- When gloves are used, change as frequently as necessary to prevent contamination from dirty gloves.
+- When gloves are used, change them as frequently as necessary to prevent contamination from dirty gloves.

 - Do not use hand creams or lotions containing silicone since they can cause solderability and conformal coating adhesion problems.